indyarocks/mailgun_integration/README.md

 # Rails app integration with Mailgun API/Webhooks

+# USE URL Provided on top, to check the live tunneled version of app.

 Integrating a Rails application with the Mailgun API.

 Things you may want to cover: